-Perhaps the nicest collection in existence of the foot-long Al-Toy Aluminum Toy Jeeps from the 1940's, turned up in a posting on the old Jeep Toys Bulletin Board.
+One of the nicest collections of the foot-long Al-Toy Aluminum Toy Jeeps from the 1940's, turned up in a posting on the old Jeep Toys Bulletin Board.

-Terry Smith of Michigan has had these Al-Toys for the last 25 years; they originally came from his uncle, who was comptroller for Willys-Overland in Toledo, and they have always been in a display case.
-Terry remembers that "As a small child I always admired these vehicles; in fact when I would ask my uncle if I could play with them he would say no, they were just to look at."
+Terry Smith of Michigan had these Al-Toys for 25 years; they originally came from his uncle, who was comptroller for Willys-Overland in Toledo, and they have always been in a display case.
+Terry told CJ3B.info in 2003 that "As a small child I always admired these vehicles; in fact when I would ask my uncle if I could play with them he would say no, they were just to look at."

 Glenn: "The Fire Truck was the last of the Al-Toy Program.
 For Christmas 1949, they outdid themselves with trinkets.
 Just look at all those little parts to lose over 54 years.
 I have never heard of this little ladder in the back!
 I think the white hose in the back was folded in the area under the big ladders, and the front pickup hose was folded in the back.
 Look at that yellowed scotch tape holding those tools to the back.
 How much more original than that can you get?
 Supposedly only 50 of these were done and I have talked with a collector who claims to have seen the invoice.
 But this does not mean that a later order could not have been placed."